-God carefully watches how you treat your enemies.
-If you rejoice when they fall or are glad when they stumble (Pr 24:17), this will displease the LORD, and He will deliver them and punish you!
-God protects righteous men by bringing trouble into the lives of their enemies; but He will lift His wrath and punishment, if He sees you gloating about it.
+God watches how you treat your enemies.
+If you are happy when bad things happen to them, He will help them and possibly punish you.
+God protects His children by punishing their enemies, but He will end that punishment, if He sees you gloating about it.

 Solomon by divine inspiration wrote Proverbs to raise his son and citizens to greatness of heart – noble and virtuous in thought, word, and deed.
 Here is one of the keys to such greatness: you should not gloat about trouble in the lives of your personal enemies.
 This requires character of the highest order, possessed only by exceptional men, true princes.

-King Saul was David's enemy for a number of years.
-He tried to kill David on several occasions and caused enormous trouble in his life.
-Yet, David sought to serve him as well as he could.
-He forgave Saul's outbursts of rage and attempts to kill him.
-David spared his life several times when he could easily have killed him, and he wept bitterly for him when he died on the battlefield (II Sam 1:17-27).
+King Saul was David’s enemy for several years.
+He tried to kill David on many occasions and caused enormous trouble in his life.
+Yet David sought to serve him as well as he could.
+He fully forgave Saul’s outbursts of rage and attempts to kill him.
+David spared his life several times when he could easily have killed him, and he wept bitterly and eulogized him graciously when Saul eventually died on the battlefield (II Sam 1:17-27).

 But God Himself is the great example every day.
 How?
 He sends sunshine and/or rain on both His friends and His enemies.
-We approach the character of God when we learn to love our enemies and show them kindness, which is totally contrary to the evil heart of man by nature.
-Such thoughts and actions show us to be God's children (Matt 5:43-48).
+You show the character of God when you learn to love your enemies and show them kindness, which is totally contrary to the evil heart of man by nature.
+Such thoughts and actions show you to truly be God’s children (Matt 5:43-48).